 Active Comparator: LLETZ cone

-The standard procedure, LLETZ - cone (large loop excision of transformation zone - cone) is performed with a large loop electrode of 20-25 mm depth.
-The activated loop is applied to the cervix outside the lateral margin of TZ and brought slowly to just outside the controlateral TZ margin with the ambition of removing 20-25 mm length of endocervical epithelium.
+LLETZ cone is a electrosurgical conization method, which is performed with a large loop electrode of 20-25 mm depth.
+The loop is applied to the cervix outside the lateral margin of TZ and brought slowly to the controlateral TZ margin.